Yoti app and Post Office Easy ID privacy notice

 |If you provide false or inaccurate information or present a false document||

-We may pass a copy of your information or an image of the false document to the relevant fraud prevention agencies, law enforcement agencies or the organisation who issues the genuine version of the false document.
+We may pass a copy of your information or an image of the false document to the relevant fraud prevention agencies, law enforcement agencies or the third party company who issues the genuine version of the false document.

 If, after investigation, we determine that there has been fraud that meets the criteria for reporting to Cifas, we will pass on the details to prevent further fraud and money laundering.

 Cifas keeps fraud reports for six years.
 Other Cifas members may use the information we report to refuse to provide you with services, financing or employment.
 You can find the Cifas privacy information here: https://www.cifas.org.uk/fpn.

 We also work with the Metropolitan Police Service Amberhill Identity Team in relation to false identity documents / information.

 |If we get a request for user information from a law enforcement or other official authority||

 We have an internal policy and process to make sure that, where we are able to share information, the request is valid, the information requested is no more than necessary, and that we think it’s the right thing to do.